This Wild Land

-—Michael Finkel, author of the New York Times bestseller, The Stranger in the Woods.
+—Michael Finkel, New York Times bestselling author of The Stranger in the Woods

 —James L. Nelson, author of Benedict Arnold’s Navy